spantaleev/matrix-docker-ansible-deploy/docs/prerequisites.md

   - `8448/tcp` and `8448/udp`: Matrix Federation API HTTPS webserver.
 In some cases, this **may necessary even with federation disabled**.
 Integration Servers (like Dimension) and Identity Servers (like ma1sd) may need to access `openid` APIs on the federation port.
   - the range `49152-49172/udp`: TURN over UDP
   - potentially some other ports, depending on the additional (non-default) services that you enable in the **configuring the playbook** step (later on).
 Consult each service's documentation page in `docs/` for that.

-## Your local computer

-- The [Ansible](http://ansible.com/) program.
-It's used to run this playbook and configures your server for you.
-Take a look at [our guide about Ansible](ansible.md) for more information, as well as [version requirements](ansible.md#supported-ansible-versions) and alternative ways to run Ansible.

-- the [passlib](https://passlib.readthedocs.io/en/stable/index.html) Python library.
-On most distros, you need to install some `python-passlib` or `py3-passlib` package, etc.

-- [`git`](https://git-scm.com/) is the recommended way to download the playbook. `git` may also be required on the server if you will be [self-building](self-building.md) components.

-- [`just`](https://github.com/casey/just) for running `just roles`, `just update`, etc. (see [`justfile`](../justfile)), although you can also run these commands manually

-- Strong password (random strings) generator.
-The playbook often requires you to create a strong password and use it for settings on `vars.yml`, components, etc. As any tools should be fine, this playbook has adopted [`pwgen`](https://linux.die.net/man/1/pwgen) (running `pwgen -s 64 1`).
-[Password Tech](https://pwgen-win.sourceforge.io/), formerly known as "PWGen for Windows", is available as free and open source password generator for Windows.
-Generally, using a random generator available on the internet is not recommended.

 ---------------------------------------------